crim-ca/pydggsapi/README.md

  - Collection Providers : A data access implementation for accessing the data.
  - DGGRS  providers : A dggrs implementation to support API endpoint operations

+Each data collection must be already formatted  in one of the supported DGGRS implementation (like at least one columns to represent the zone ID)

 #### An example on Collections definition (in TinyDB):